FuLygon/homepage-proxy-server/README.md

 ./homepage-widgets-gateway
 ```

-### Homepage Configuration
+## Configuration

-An example configuration for homepage Custom API widget configuration can be found [here](docs/homepage-widgets.md).
+An example Homepage widgets configuration with the API Gateway can be found [here](docs/homepage-widgets.md).

-## API Documentation

-I don't think this need a proper API Documentation, I did write a fairly simple API definition in [here](docs/api.md) if you want to check it out.
+Note that the API Gateway is not meant to be accessed publicly, only accessible by Homepage proxy.
+So make sure to configure your network settings (port mapping, firewall rules, ...)